ppy/osu-wiki/news/2025/2025-04-04-osu-beatmapping-world-championship-2025.md

 - **o!bwc** follows a round-based format, consisting of a **qualifier round** and multiple **clash rounds**.
 - **Qualifier round:**
   - The qualifier round is ranking-based.
-  - If there are multiple teams from one country registered, only the team that ranks the highest will pass the qualifier round even if they are ranked within the first 16 places.
-In this case, the qualification will be passed to lower-ranked teams of countries that have not seen a qualified team above.
+  - If there are multiple teams from one country registered, only the team that ranks the highest will pass the qualifier round.
-  - After the qualifier round, the seeding of the Round of 16 matches will be decided according to the ranking of each team in the qualifying round.
+  - The seeding of the Round of 16 matches will be decided according to the ranking of each team in the qualifying round.
 - **Clash rounds:**
-  - Clash rounds consist of tight-time head-to-head matches between two teams, and only one of the teams will proceed into the next round.
+  - Clash rounds consist of tight time head-to-head matches between two teams.
+The winners will proceed into the next round.
   - Clash rounds are single elimination.

 ### Country and team

 - o!bwc is a team-based beatmapping contest.
-- Each team consists of 4–6 members, with one member as the captain of the team.
+- Each team consists of 4–6 members, with one member being their captain.
-- The captain is responsible for organising and managing their team and progress as well as communicating with the hosts.
+- The captain is responsible for organising and managing their team, as well as communicating with the hosts.
 - All team members must share the same country flag.

 ### Beatmapping

 - This contest is for the osu! mode only.
-- Along with your submission, you must declare the contribution of your team member.
-For example, a list of sections mapped by each individual mapper in your team.
-As this is a team-based contest, members that lack contribution may be excluded from awards and prizes and disqualified from the contest.
+- You must declare the contributions of your team members by providing a list of sections mapper by each individual mapper.
+  - Members that lack sufficient contribution may be ineligible to receive awards, or disqualified from the contest.
 - Your submission must be an `.osz` file exported from the osu! in-game editor.
-- You must submit at the designated submission site (available once submission is open).
+- You must submit at the designated submission site (available once submissions are open).
-- Your submission should comply with the ranking criteria when applicable.
+- Your submission should comply with the [ranking criteria](/wiki/Ranking_criteria) when applicable.
 - Your submission should not contain information that reveals the identity of your team.
 - Do not upload or share your submission with others beyond your team before the results announcement.
 - You are allowed to use custom hitsounds and custom combo colours.
 However, you are not allowed to add backgrounds, videos, or storyboards.
-- Do not modify metadata such as Artist, Title and Tags in the provided template.
+- Do not modify metadata such as Artist, Title, and Tags in the provided template.

 ## Judging

-- It is mandatory for judges to give comments and reasons behind their judging.
+- It is mandatory for judges to give comments and reasons behind their scores.
 - Submissions are anonymous to judges.
 - There will be two panels of judges, one for the *qualifier round*, and the other for the *clash rounds*.